kormyen/ardusamber/004-240x240-Clock/README.md

 ## Dependencies

-The code makes use of the [TFT_ILI9163C](https://github.com/sumotoy/TFT_ILI9163C) and [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library/) to control the LCD and [TimeLib](https://github.com/PaulStoffregen/Time) for time manipulation.
+The code makes use of the [Arduino ST7789 Library](https://github.com/ananevilya/Arduino-ST7789-Library) and [Adafruit-GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library/) to control the LCD and [TimeLib](https://github.com/PaulStoffregen/Time) for time manipulation.